top of page

 Practical Considerations:

-Group sizes will determine how long each student has to participate in each activite throughout the day.
+Group sizes will determine how long each student has to participate in each activity throughout the day.

 Archery: For archery to take place, a pre visit to the school to observe a safe area for archery to take place would be vital.